Gatlinburg & the Great Smoky Mountains National Park

 Day Five - 5 May - leaving Gatlinburg and driving back home

-In the morning, after packing up and having a complimentary hotel (❤️ Hampton Inn) breakfast, checkout came early.
-Unfortunately, it was raining on the way back.
-The route went through the park on Little River Road back through Townsend, TN, then followed the circuitous directions on Google Maps through Maryville before getting back on I-140 and I-40 for the drive home.
+In the morning, after packing bags and having a complimentary hotel (❤️ Hampton Inn) breakfast, checking out and leaving Gatlinburg early was the plan.
+Unfortunately, rain fell on the way back.
+The route through the park on Little River Road led back through Townsend, TN, and then the circuitous directions on Google Maps navigated through Maryville before getting back on I-140 and I-40 to drive back home.

 Fortunately, the drive back was peaceful as it was Sunday morning and there was minimal traffic on the interstate at that time.
-After stopping at the Caney Fork rest area, I finally made it back to Nashville in around 4 hours or so.
+After stopping at the Caney Fork rest area, Nashville was reached in around 4 hours or so.

 Although the weather could have been better, it was still an enjoyable and memorable trip.